 I have been involved in what is now the Federation since 2001, and have seen how the two schools have evolved separately over that time, and then subsequently as a Federation since 2014.
 They both retain their own character and history, and that of their specific buildings, but we are moving ever closer together both as a community and as providers of a seven year curriculum.

-We know it is and has been a tough time in primary education, with new assessment regimes, revised SATs and ever toughening budgets.
+My fellow governors and I know that it is and has been a tough time in primary education, with new assessment regimes, revised SATs and ever toughening budgets.
 However, both schools in our Federation continue to meet those challenges.

-Despite the challenges, as a governing body, we have seen improvements across the Federation.
-Transition across all year groups is much better and performance management is strong with collaborative and consistent assessment across the Federation.
+Despite the challenges we have seen improvements across the Federation.
+Transition across all year groups is much better, and performance management is strong with collaborative and consistent assessment across the Federation.
 The work to deliver the seven year curriculum has been significant and I believe appreciated by the parents/carers.
-We also reviewed the challenge of closing the gaps for our Pupil Premium Grant children, and continue to work on our increasingly tight budgetary targets.
+We also reviewed the challenge of closing the gap for our Pupil Premium Grant children, and continue to work on our increasingly tight budgetary targets.

-The leadership team has formed and developed since federating and we are proud that staff can develop their careers with us.
-The schools are led by the two Headteachers (Alan Went and Karen Allum) and supported by two Deputy Headteachers (Mandy Appleyard at Hampton Hill Junior School and Vicki Trinder at Carlisle Infant School).
+The schools are led by the two headteachers (Alan Went and Zoe Brittain) and supported by two deputy headteachers (Mandy Appleyard at Hampton Hill Junior School and Vicki Trinder at Carlisle Infant School).